James4Ever0/notes/email scraper, 自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms log.md

 #### email account verifier

-Usually it only verify existance of given account.
+Usually it only verify existance of given email, like [emailhippo](https://tools.verifyemailaddress.io/) (100 requests free per day per ip)

 Some of them verify email with password: [verify email address and password with API of my.com](https://github.com/MachineKillin/Email-Account-Generator-Checker/blob/main/main.py)